-Survey Area Trasect 1 (North Bank) Transect 2 (Centre Transect 3 (South Bank) Channel) Site L2 (upstream County Hall Weir) General Description:- Area of channel in backwater of the River Lee directly upstream of the weir on the north bank. water depths in this slow area of the margin of the River Lee were between 1.5 and 3m deep with very thick vegetation growth (pondweeds, reeds and blanket weed).
+Survey Area Transect 1 (North Bank) Transect 2 (Centre Transect 3 (South Bank) Solvey Aled Indiffect I (North Ballk) Channel) Transect 5 (500m Bank) Site L2 (upstream County Hall Weir) General Description: - Area of channel in backwater of the River Lee directly upstream of the weir on the north bank.
+Water depths in this slow area of the margin of the River Lee were between 1.5 and 3m deep with very thick vegetation growth (pondweeds, reeds and blanket weed).
 The substrate comprised sand, silt and patches of gravels.
-Fish:- Abundant adult roach were present in the reed beds with two small pike also observed.
-Shoals of small roach were present in beds of Nutal'ls Pondweed with abundant three-spined stickleback also present Channel) General Description:-The centre of the River Lee upstream of the weir had a water depth of 2.5m and was dominated by substrata of gravels and boulder.
+Fish: - Abundant adult roach were present in the reed beds with two small pike also observed.
+Shoals of small roach were present in beds of Nuttall's Pondweed with abundant three-spined General Description:-The centre of the River Lee upstream of the weir had a water depth of 2.5m and was dominated by substrata of gravels and boulder.
 The substrate was also heavily colonised by Cladophora vegetation (circa.
 90% cover) with large numbers of Greater Pond snails (circa 100 per m2).
-Fish:- Very small numbers of trout holding station in the current were present but the channel was largely barren and devoid of fish.
-General Description:- Shallow area of channel cira 1.5-2m deep bordering the Lee fields on the south bank.
+Fish: - Very small numbers of trout holding station in the current were present but the channel was largely barren and devoid of fish.
+General Description: - Shallow area of channel circa 1.5-2m deep bordering the Lee fields on the south bank.
 A large stone revetment of boulder adjoins the channel from the River Lee walkway.
 It grades into a zone of thick Cladophora that covers the broad majority of the centre part of the channel of the River Lee.
-Fish:- Abundant minnow in small shoals along the rocky embankment.
-One adult eel observed in crevice.
-No brown trout or other species recorded.
-Site L3 (downstream County Hall Weir) within these mats of vegetation.
-General Description: Shallow area of water adjoining turbine on the sorth bank of the River Lee downstream of the weir (circa.
+Site L3 (downstream County Hall Weir) abundant three-spined stickleback also present within these mats of vegetation.
+General Description: Shallow area of water adjoining turbine on the south bank of the River Lee downstream of the weir (circa.
 1.5m deep).
-Large banks of sand had accumulated which supported beds of Nutall's Pondweed.
-General Description:- Area of water between the weir centre pass (fish pass) and the river island downstream.
+Large banks of sand had accumulated which supported beds of Nuttall's Pondweed.
+General Description: - Area of water between the weir centre pass (fish pass) and the river island downstream.
 The substrate was of medium and coarse gravels covered with patches of Cladophora vegetation.
 General Description:- Area of deep fast moving water (circa.
 4m deep) in front of large wall where salmon anglers fish.
 The substrate was composed of large boulders near the wall that graded into a deeper river pool with a gravel and sand bottom.
 The water velocities were fast.
-Fish:- Within the pondweed small numbers of Three- spined stickleback were present.
+Fish: - Within the pondweed small numbers of Three- spined stickleback were present.
 Interestingly no salmon were observed under the weir falls in this area but the water was much shallower (circa 1.5m) than other areas and slower water velocities were present.
-Fish:- Small numbers of adult salmon were observed swimming near the island but no fish were seen along the weir apron.
+Fish: - Small numbers of adult salmon were observed swimming near the island but no fish were seen along the weir apron.
 The salmon appeared to be 4kgs plus in weight range.
-Fish:- Two large shoals of adult salmon were seen present.
+Fish: - Two large shoals of adult salmon were seen present.
 Each shoal contained 10-15 fish.
 The fish appeared to be between 4kgs and 8kgs in size.
 No fish apart from salmon were observed.